bowo-prasetyo/forkbuild/docs/Architecture.md

 fork counts, and recursive fork trees reconstructed client-side from parentDocumentId.
 Implemented as of 0.1.26 as ui/views/AuthorView.js.

 World View — the "Minecraft" mode.
-Published documents appear as navigable 3D scenes positioned in a shared spatial layout by WorldLayoutProvider.
-As of 0.1.27, the camera is placed at the world's layout coordinate and a Nearby Worlds panel shows spatial neighbors.
-The renderer loads one document at a time; a future WorldLayoutProvider could drive ambient spatial streaming (0.1.28).
-The same Japanese Temple document can be a project in Repository View, an entry in an author's portfolio, and a physical place in World View simultaneously.
+As of 0.1.28, World View is no longer a single-world viewer.
+It is a spatially navigable world where documents are loaded and unloaded according to the camera's position.
+WorldLayoutProvider decides which documentIds are visible;
+WorldNavigationSession loads their Documents through a shared EventBus;
+WorldRenderer renders them all simultaneously.
+The user sees multiple creations in the same scene and can navigate between them via the Nearby Worlds panel or by moving the camera.
+This is the first concrete step toward "a spatial network of independently published worlds."

 All three modes are views over the same underlying data graph: